A federal judge in New York ruled that the Fox Entertainment Group Inc. series “Touch” doesn’t violate the copyright of author Everette Hallford.

 Apple is challenging a decision by Koh that allows Samsung to continue selling some products that were found by the jury to infringe Apple patents.

 In a Feb.
-12 filing with the U.S. Court of Appeals for the Federal Circuit in Washington, Apple said that Samsung has taken market share based on its “deliberate copying of Apple’s innovative iPhone and iPad products” and asked the court to halt the sales (AAPL).
+12 filing with the U.S. Court of Appeals for the Federal Circuit in Washington, Apple said that Samsung has taken market share based on its “deliberate copying of Apple’s innovative iPhone and iPad products” and asked the court to halt the sales (AAPL:US).
 Samsung hasn’t filed a response, and an appeal of the August jury verdict hasn’t yet been filed with the appeals court.

 Separately, both companies are appealing rulings requiring them to reveal financial information they want to keep secret.
 Apple calls the information its “treasured trade secrets,” consisting of data on specific products and market research on its customers.
 Arguments in those appeals are to be heard March 26 in Washington.